ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Client that Origin learn.
 Therefore, there is an exponential loss in anonymity relative to the number of Issuers that there are.

-For example, if there are 32 Issuers, then Origins learns 32 bits of information about the Client.
+For example, if there are 32 Issuers, then Origins learn 32 bits of information about the Client if a valid token is presented for each one.
 If the distribution of Issuer trust is anything close to a uniform distribution, then this is likely to uniquely identify any Client amongst all other Internet users.
 Assuming a uniform distribution is clearly the worst-case scenario, and unlikely to be accurate, but it provides a stark warning against allowing too many Issuers at any one time.

 In cases where clients can hold tokens for all Issuers at any given time, a strict bound SHOULD be applied to the active number of Issuers